Major edits/changes from recent updates marked in blue!

 Whew, it seems that in conclusion almost any set can be your secondary weapon set, it just depends on what kinds of extra perks you want in a set.
 If it's sustained 1v1 dps, go dagger/dagger.
 If its high burst damage/minion support, go axe/focus.
 If it's condition damage, survivability, and AoE, go scepter/dagger.
 It honestly doesn't matter much since staff is used 95% of the time pretty much.

-The general idea with this build is that it is a crossroads between going a fully defensive minion master tank (10 curses, 30 death magic, 30 blood magic) and going a fully offensive minion master glass cannon (20 spite, 30 curses, 20 death magic).
-You will rely mostly on your mark and your minions to deal damage, however, spamming mark of blood as soon as it's off cooldown is your priority.
+You will rely mostly on your marks and your minions to deal damage, however, spamming mark of blood as soon as it's off cooldown is your priority.
 The more often it goes down, the longer your minions last, and with such a long cooldown on minion skills, it is imperative that they don't go down.
 So a typical situation would probably start with you aggroing the mobs with Necrotic Grasp, followed by laying marks 2-5 down right away, then spamming each mark as it comes off of cooldown, with mark of blood always taking priority.
-Also enter death shroud when you have the trait "transfusion" to mass heal your minions, as well as making sure to spam death shroud on and off every 10 seconds as soon as its off cooldown to make use of "Deathly Invigoration".
-Generally, I don't find the minion skills to be worth using except for the flesh golem's charge or if you are fighting a veteran/champion.
-Then the single target minion skills will be actually useful.
+Also enter death shroud when you have the trait "Transfusion" to mass heal your minions, as well as making sure to spam death shroud on and off every 10 seconds as soon as its off cooldown to make use of "Deathly Invigoration".
+Use the minion skills as soon as they're off cooldown for a bit more utility, although you may want to save the flesh golem's charge for a large pack of enemies as an AoE knockdown or to interrupt certain moves.

 In essence, the build is very support and control oriented.
 Not because there's a lot of crowd control skills (although there are many, AoE chill, AoE fear, cripple, AoE knockdown), but because of the swarming, aggro, and body-blocking potential of minions in managing just one enemy, or an entire crowd of enemies.
-The highly-traited staff offers both offense in the form of more AoE, but at the same times lets you lay down larger and more frequent Marks of Blood, providing massive healing for minions, and support for melee party members (or even casters, the range of a Greater Marks Mark of Blood is pretty big).
-The apothecary set (specified later in the Equips section) provides you with a perfect balance for this build.
-Healing Power for the minions and support, Condition Damage for offense, and Toughness for defense.
+The highly-traited staff offers both offense in the form of more AoE, but at the same time lets you lay down larger and more frequent Marks of Blood, providing massive healing for minions, and support for melee party members (or even casters, the range of a Greater Marks Mark of Blood is pretty big).
+The apothecary set (specified later in the Equips section) provides you with a perfect stats for this build.
+Healing Power for the minions and support, Condition Damage for offense, and Toughness for defense, complementing the necromancers already large health pool.
 In this way, you can effectively fill three different roles, lending lots of healing support while being near unkillable yourself, as well as decent AoE damage and pretty good 1v1 potential.

 I guess the cornerstone of everything can be said to be the staff, which through the use of only two traits (Greater Marks and Staff Mastery), provides both offense and defense.
 The minions simply augment the crowd control portion while providing targets for your staff support skills when no one else is around, and then adding damage on top of that.